hackerschoice/hackerschoice.github.io/segfault/faq/index.md

    Immediately on log out.
 Your server shuts down and all system data and memory is wiped.
 Your private data in /sec and /root is only accessible while your server is running.
 When you log back in using the same `SECRET` then a new server is started and your (old) private data is attached again to /sec (encrypted).
 Type `rm -rf /sec && halt` if you also want to destroy your encrypted data.

 1. **Why are my changes lost?**<a id="lost"></a>
    Data in your home directory and in /sec, /onion and /everyone are never lost.
 They are permanent (unless you delete the data).
 Data in (/usr, /tmp, ...) is only valid for the duration of the session and will disappear when you log out.
 You can use `apt install` and `pip install` etc but the package can only be used until you log out.
-Alternatively you can install any package to `/sec/usr` or [pay for an upgrade](../buy-an-upgrade).
+Alternatively you can install any package to `/sec/usr`.

 1. **What EXIT IP is used?**
    There are 3 or more _EXIT IP_ lines shown during log in.
 These are the VPN providers through which your outgoing traffic is routed.
 Each of your outgoing connections leaves through a different EXIT (multipath routing).
 The VPN Exit Nodes cycle every few days.